-Life is filled with so many sounds: restaurants, recreational sports, music, fireworks, crowds, lawnmowers, motorcycles, power tools, shooting ranges, industrial machinery….
+Life is filled with so many activities and sounds – recreational sports, music, fireworks, restaurants, concerts, motorcycles, power tools, industrial machinery and so much more.

 Without hearing protection, noise exposure at levels of 85dB and above for an extended period of time may be unsafe and noise-induced hearing loss is possible.